ibm-cloud-docs/cloud-object-storage/api-reference-buckets.md

 **Example request**
 {: token}

-This is an example of retrieving the location of the "apiary" bucket.
+The following example retrieves the location of the "apiary" bucket.
 {: token}

 ```http